kcyu2014/bcnn_kyu/README.md

         Year = {2015}
     }

 The code is tested on Ubuntu 14.04 using NVIDIA  Titan X GPU and MATLAB R2014b.
 Recently, we have upgraded the code to support **dag** implementation.
-Meanwhile, the implementation of bilinear pooling layers and our customized layers is wrapped into a separate [bcnn-package](https://bitbucket.org/tsungyu/bcnn-package).
+Meanwhile, the implementation of bilinear pooling layers and our customized layers are wrapped into a separate [bcnn-package](https://bitbucket.org/tsungyu/bcnn-package).

 Link to the [project page](http://vis-www.cs.umass.edu/bcnn).